cvvergara/pgrouting/doc/dijkstra/pgr_dijkstra.rst

     :end-before: -- q9

-The examples of this section are based on the :doc:`sampledata`
+The examples of this section are based on the :doc:`sampledata` network.

 .. contents::
    :local: